AdobeDocs/analytics-platform.en/help/use-cases/binding-dimensions-metrics.md

 One of the most common merchandising methods in Adobe Analytics has been to bind a search term to a product so each search term gets credit for it's appropriate product.
 Consider the following customer journey:

 1. A visitor arrives to your site and searches for "boxing gloves".
+The searches metric increments by one, and the top three search results are displayed.

     ```json
     {